-If your company is considering manufacturing in Mexico, it is always a sound practice to think through the entire process of manufacturing your product before you start.
+If your company is considering Mexico manufacturing, it is always a sound practice to think through the entire process of manufacturing your product before you start.
 Manufacturing is complex, and without taking stock of the tasks involved, you might be setting yourself up for failure before you even produce anything.

-To aid in becoming successful, NovaLink has provided you with 7 mistakes to avoid before you begin manufacturing your product.
+To aid in becoming successful, NovaLink has provided you with 7 mistakes to avoid before you begin Mexico manufacturing of your product.

 - You haven’t thought through the logistics